 Dear Valued Customers,

-It has been announced that we should be allowed to resume our services, with the provisional date of the 18th May.
+We are excited to announce that we will be allowed to resume our services from the 18th May.

 Any guests whose reservations have been affected can be changed to a later date by simply emailing us at [email protected]

-In accordance with new curfew restrictions being put in place.
+In keeping with maintaining standards with the restrictions due to Covid.
 We will be starting our seatings 30 minutes earlier; from 17.30 and 20.00.

 In keeping with the guidelines set out in order to counter the Covid 19 crisis, we will be: